terna/pandas-datareader/README.md

 # pandas-datareader
-exercise on pandas datareader and on mybinder.org
+exercise on pandas datareader and on mybinder.org together